electric-otter/DebugShip/README.md

 No, you need the open source licensing according to GNU. read the LICENSE file for more info
 # How do i use DebugShip?
 The project is in development, and while I can't share specific details just yet, I assure you that updates will be coming soon.
 Stay tuned!
+# What to open?
+The gui.py file, it contains what you need, like for example, functions